Nek5000/nekRS_doc/source/problem_setup/boundary_conditions.rst

 Boundary conditions
 ===================

-Boundary conditions for each mesh boundary should normally be set in the :ref:`parameter_file`, using the ``boundaryTypeMap`` parameter.
+Boundary conditions for each mesh boundary should normally be set in the :ref:`par_file`, using the ``boundaryTypeMap`` parameter.
 This is used within the ``FLUID VELOCITY`` or ``SCALAR FOO`` sections to set the boundary conditions of the respective fields.

 Available Types